Convert EPID Images

 Select all the fields for the same machine and energy for the case.
 Then hit the OK button.

 The default directory where the files selection box will start at is defined in the file NewEPIDImagesDirectory.loc in the program resources directory.
 This file can be edited to move that location.
 Files with the letters “cal” (case insensitive) in them are assumed to be calibration files rather than files of images to be converted.
 If only one such calibration file it will be assumed to be used for all files.
 If more than one and if the files to be converted are for different gantry angles, then the calibration files will be initially assigned to files with the same gantry angle.
 The user may change the assignments.
+File CalFileDirectory.loc in the program resources directory contains the default path where the file selection box will start to select a calibration file.

 The selected files will then appear in the next popup:

-There are two issues to be dealt with here, calibration and centering.
+There are two primary issues to be dealt with here, calibration and centering.
 Because the imaging device may be subject to sagging as the gantry rotates for some mounting systems, a provision is made here to allow each image to be centered and calibrated separately.
 Calibration would require a 10x10 cm field (assuming that is the calibration condition for the machine) with a known monitor unit exposure.
 This same field can be used to define where the central ray is at a particular gantry angle.
 You would not normally use the IMRT integrated image for centering because the field boundaries are not well defined relative to the central axis.

 You can calibrate and find the central ray for each field file individually.
 If calibration files were not included in the original selected list, hit the “Center/Calibration” to select more files.
-The first text field on the second row displays the Center/Calibration file name, if one was selected, the next text field shows the signal value from the center-calibration image, and the last text field is where the monitor units are to be entered if images are to be individually calibrated.
+The first text field on the third row displays the Center/Calibration file name, if one was selected, the next text field shows the signal value from the center-calibration image, and the last text field is where the monitor units are to be entered if images are to be individually calibrated.
 Enter a monitor unit value here followed by the enter key will enter that monitor unit in all the mu text fields that are below the one entered.
 If this is not desired, don’t hit the enter key after entering the number.
 The monitor units will also default to the value last used for the machine and energy selected.

 Shown below is an example of individual calibration, where a calibration file has been selected for an individual file.
 The pull down menu may be used to select a different calibration file, or the association removed by selecting “No Selection”, or the text fields erased by selecting Reset.

 If you are not going to enter a separate calibration field for every image, you can select a file to use for all the fields by hitting the “Center All/Cal.
 All” button near the bottom of the popup.
 You may use the same image to center all images (see below) and to specify the calibration.
 At the bottom of the popup is a text field where the signal from the center of the centering field is shown, and next to it is where the monitor units for this field is entered.
 A calibration constant will be generated as the ratio of mu/signal and applied to all fields for which an individual calibration was not established.
 The below selected calibration curve will be ignored.
-If an entry is not made here, then the below calibration curve will be used for all fields not individually calibrated.
+If an entry is not made here, then the below calibration curve will be used (if selected) for all fields not individually calibrated.

 You can generate a calibration curve.
 However, this is generally not needed since integration results in a linear response with a zero intercept and so can be done as above with a single point.
 Either hit the “Select Calibration Curve” button to select a calibration curve or create one here.
 Once a calibration curve is selected and used, the same curve will be the default entry here for this machine and energy.
 Calibration curves are stored in the data sub-directory CalDCur.d.
 The data directory is located by the file DataDir.loc in the program resources directory rl.dir specified by file rlresources.dir.loc in the current directory.